MartinLwx/martinlwx.github.io/en/an-introduction-of-tf-idf-model/index.md

 ]
 ```

-Let's seed the TF-IDF matrix using the APIs
+Let's retrieve the TF-IDF matrix using the APIs

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer